Article Collection

 But, what about a more useful website?
 What if we had a personal or company website, and wanted to serve it from this container?

-If you are familiar with the basics of HTTP protocol, you know the original idea was that a client would request a particular URL on the server, that URL would map to some HTML file on disk, and the server would return its contents to the user.
+If you are familiar with the basics of HTTP protocol, you know the original idea was that a client would request a particular URL on the server, that URL would map to some HTML file on disk, and the server would return the file contents to the user.

-Therefore, the simplest thing we could do to serve our website instead of the default “It works!” would be to copy our files over the default ones.
+Therefore, the simplest thing we can do to serve our website instead of the default “It works!” is to copy our files over the default ones.

 Let’s do that now and confirm that it worked by seeing the message change from “It works!” to “Hello, World!”: